ozielcorrea/python-total/day02_math/03_formatting.md

 # Format strings

-Format strings also known as f-strins, are a way to embed expressions inside strings literals, using curly braces `{}`.
+Format strings also known as f-strings, are a way to embed expressions inside strings literals, using curly braces `{}`.
 There are several ways to format strings:

 1. Using function format():